aragon/osx/packages/contracts/docs/osx/01-how-it-works/01-core/03-plugins/index.md

 Whenever a DAO installs a plugin, an instance of that plugin's base template is deployed using the configuration parameters defined by the DAO.
 For example, you may want to use a specific token for your DAO's voting process, which means you have to determine this within your plugin's configuration parameters.

 Each instance of a plugin is installed to a DAO through the granting of permissions.
-They are usually managed by only one DAO.

 :::info
 Lern more about the different [plugin types](../../../02-how-to-guides/02-plugin-development/02-plugin-types.md) in our How-to guide.
 :::

-This raises questions on how the DAO manages plugins and who actually owns plugins..
+This raises questions on how the DAO manages plugins and who actually owns plugins.

 ### How does the DAO Manage a Plugin?

-A DAO manages plugins and interactions between them, the DAO contract, and other parties with its.
-In more detail, its permission manager
+A DAO manages plugins and interactions between them.
+In more detail, its permission manager:

-- controls the plugin setup process (installation, update, uninstallation)
+- enables the plugin installation process through the granting and revoking of permissions for the DAO
 - authorizes calls to plugin functions carrying the `auth` modifier
 - authorizes calls to DAO functions, for example, the `execute` function allowing for acting as the DAO